tomnor/dwdat2py/README.rst

 Unpack that archive and put the library files for your system into a directory of choice, probably on the machine you work on.
-There is only one file needed, for example the ``DWDataReaderLib64.so`` or the ``DWDataReaderLib64.dll``, but it's ok to just dump them all into a directory and let dwdat2py select the right one at import time.
+There is only one file needed, for example the ``DWDataReaderLib64.so`` or the ``DWDataReaderLib64.dll``, but it's OK to just dump them all into a directory and let dwdat2py select the right one at import time.

 Finally, set an environment variable ``DEWELIBDIR`` to the directory where the